University of Eastern Philippines: History

 In 1999 the Pedro Rebadulla Memorial Agricultural College (PRMAC) and the Laoang National Trade School (LNTS), formerly CHED-supervised institutions, were integrated into the university.
 Since then, they have been operating as UEP PRMC Catubig Campus and UEP-Laoang Campus under the UEP System.
 After 17 years of service, Dr. Destura left UEP On February 11, 2007.

 Prior to the selection of a regular successor, the Board of Regents appointed Dr. Milagros Esparrago, Chief Education Program Specialist of CHED Regional Office V, as UEP's Officer-in-Charge.

 On June 15, 2007, in Tacloban City, Atty Mar P. De Asis of Catubig, Northern Samar took his oath of office as the 5th president of the university.
 A Doctor of Philosophy in Educational Management, he is the second UEP alumnus to occupy the university's highest position.

-Atty de Asis brings to the post his sterling achievement as dean of the College of Law for fourteen years.
 Under his stewardship, UEP's College of Law consistently placed among the top law schools all over the country.
-His 13 years experience with the Development Bank of the Philippines and as a lawyer is paying off well in managing and operating the university.

-He assumed the position at a young age of 48, but because he has the drive to excel and the discipline of working at the DBP, coupled with his natural ability to lead, he revolutionalized UEP's management.
-Within his first term of office, he was able to lead the university to its desired direction.
 He is presently serving his second term as UEP President.

-The University of Eastern Philippines takes pride and honor for being the lone comprehensive and the biggest state university in the entire Eastern Visayas region, catering to the human resources and socio-economic development of its service area through the years.
-As an old but dynamic institution of higher learning, it has gone through significant stages of development until it finally attained a university status and became one of the nationally known higher education institutions in the country.

 On December 10, 2019, the Board of Regents (BOR) of the University of Eastern Philippines chose Dr. Cherry Ibañez Ultra as the next University President.
-She is professor at the College of Agriculture, Fisheries, and Natural Resources (CAFNR), Dr. Ultra holds a PhD in Agricultural Economics degree from the University of the Philippines in Los Baños.
+She is professor at the College of Agriculture, Fisheries, and Natural Resources (CAFNR).
+Dr. Ultra holds a PhD in Agricultural Economics degree from the University of the Philippines in Los Baños.
 Dr. Ultra succeeds Dr. Rolando A. Delorino in the key university post.
 She is the university's seventh president (and second lady president).

+President Ferdinand Marcos Jr. signed Republic Act No. 11972 into law on December 20, 2023, officially establishing the College of Medicine at the University of Eastern Philippines (UEP) in Catarman, Northern Samar.
+The UEP’s soon-to-launch Doctor of Medicine Program will feature an Integrated Liberal Arts and Medicine curriculum.
+The program aims to cultivate a new generation of physicians through a learner-centered, competency-based, and community-oriented approach.